SE-ML/se-ml.github.io/best_practices/_posts/2020-02-05-collaborative_platform.md

 photocredit: #

 intent: By making consistent use of a collaborative development platform teams can work together more effectively. #
 motivation: Collaborative development platforms provide easy access to data, code, information, and tools.
-They also help teams to keep each other informed, reach and record decisions, and work together asynchronously or remotely. #
+They also help teams to keep each other informed, make and record decisions, and work together asynchronously or remotely. #
 applicability: #
 related: #
 dependencies: #

 survey_question: Q82 # We make consistent use of a collaborative development platform.
 ---